camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 This section will describe how you can install Camunda Platform 7 and its components on an [IBM WebSphere Application Server Liberty][liberty].
 To perform the Camunda Platform 7 installation on WebSphere Liberty you need to have a basic understanding on [how to create a WebSphere Liberty server][liberty-server-create] and [how to deploy applications in Websphere Liberty][liberty-app-deploy].
+You should also consider the [WebSphere Liberty Java support documentation][liberty-java].

 {{< note title="Reading this Guide" class="info" >}}
 Throughout this section we will use a number of variables to denote common path names and constants.